Dr. Xargle: Television series

-A 13-episode television series was produced by CINAR and King Rollo Films, and broadcast in 1997: Dr. Xargle and his students are animatronic puppets, while the students' lessons about Earth are animated.
+A 13-episode television series was produced by CINAR Films and King Rollo Films, and broadcast in 1997: Dr. Xargle and his students are animatronic puppets, while the students' lessons about Earth are animated.

 Unnamed in the books, the planet was identified as Planet Queeg, and the children were called Queegles.
 It is unclear whether their species is named Queegle, or this is the name for their infants (the adults being called Queegs).